Rethinking Discrete Speech Representation Tokens for Accent Generation: Results

 \subsection{Reducing Codebook Size Provides Limited Disentanglement}

-We then vary codebook sizes for three selected layers: HuBERT L18 (a common choice, as in Vevo \citet{zhang2025vevo}), HuBERT-ft L18 (a layer with little accent information while retaining high phonetic information), and HuBERT L9 (a layer with most accent information), shown in Figure~\ref{fig:recoverability_with_cbz}.
+We then vary codebook sizes for three selected layers: HuBERT L18 (a common choice, as in Vevo \cite{zhang2025vevo}), HuBERT-ft L18 (a layer with little accent information while retaining high phonetic information), and HuBERT L9 (a layer with most accent information), shown in Figure~\ref{fig:codebooksize_analysis}.
 (1) Focusing on accent recoverability, varying codebook sizes has a markedly smaller effect than changing representation models or layers.
 For each layer, increasing codebook sizes from 32 to 2048 consistently improves accent and phonetic recoverability across all inspected DSRTs.
 However, the recoverability gap induced by codebook sizes variation within a layer is substantially smaller than that induced by changing layers at a fixed codebook sizes.
 (2) Speaker and phonetic recoverability also increase with larger codebook sizes.
 Taking HuBERT DSRTs as an example, Accent COS-SIM drops sharply as codebook sizes decreases from 1024 to 32, while PPG distance also rises 20.4\%.
 Despite speaker identity being partially suppressed by the injected speaker ID during resynthesis, speaker recoverability also declines.
 The parallel degradation across accent, speaker, and phonetic metrics suggests minimal disentanglement when reducing codebook size.
+The VQ bottleneck acts more as a lossy compressor for all information rather than a filter for specific features.